MoncoCarser/Day-96---web-scraping/README.md

-Content to be added as code is progressed.
+This repl is about web scraping Hacker News by using BeautifulSoup.

-This repl is about web scraping by using BeautifulSoup.
+Code checks pre-given links to various pages with news, looks for pre-set keywords, then if match is found it prints those news titles and links.